readyplayerme/meshops/CONTRIBUTING.md

 It's best to use a separate Python _environment_ for development to avoid conflicts with other Python projects and keep your system Python clean.
 In this section we'll provide instructions on how to set up such an environment for the project.

 We use [hatch](https://hatch.pypa.io/) as the Python package build backend and Python project manager.
-We recommend to install it as it will provide you with a project-specific development environment.
+We recommend to install it as it will provide you with a project-specific development environment, including the required Python version as a virtual environment.
 However, using hatch is not a necessity, but more of a convenience.

 1. You can read [hatch's installation instructions](https://hatch.pypa.io/latest/install/) for information on how to install it on your system.
-Since version 1.8.0, hatch is available as pre-built binaries and can install the required Python version as a virtual environment.
+You should get at least hatch **v1.10.0**.

 2. Prepare the environment for development.
     Once you have setup hatch, navigate to the cloned repository, and execute: